daryoh/fmcg_inventory/README.md

 - Decision: I used PostgreSQL for a production-ready setup with better scalability.
 - Trade-off: Requires more setup than SQLite, but supports advanced features like indexing and transactions.

-- Decision: Using SQLite for Testing
+- Decision: Using PostgresSQL instead of SQLite for Testing
-  - Reasoning: I chose SQLite for testing because it provides a lightweight, in-memory database, making tests faster and isolated without requiring a full PostgreSQL instance.
+  - Reasoning: I wanted to use SQLite for testing because it provides a lightweight, in-memory database, making tests faster and isolated without requiring a full PostgreSQL instance.
+However, I experienced installation issues with SQLite on my machine.
 - Trade-off:
   - Issue: Some PostgreSQL-specific constraints (like unique constraints) behave differently in SQLite.
   - Example: I relied on database duplicate errors (error code 23505 in PostgreSQL), but SQLite throws a different error format for unique constraint violations.